drey-rotation/GetMyChange/README.md

 # The Pipeline

+On each commit to this repo, the application (in this case a lambda function that calculates change in dollars) will go through a complete CI/CD pipeline, including unit and integration tests before getting deployed into a production environment.

 The pipelines are created using SAM pipelines, a new feature of the SAM cli.
+The pipelines create all necessary resources on the specified AWS account.

-Resources created here include IAM Users, IAM Roles, and IAM Permissions for services and programatic access to resources at each stage.
-The pipeline uses Git Flow, where each new feature branch becomes it's own pipeline and creates and manages it's own resources.
-Branches merged into main go through this scenario:
+The pipeline incorporates the Git Flow model, where each new feature branch becomes it's own pipeline and creates and manages it's own resources.
+Feature branches merged into main branch will go through this scenario:

   1. Build: Lambda function is built and any syntax errors will stop deployments.
   2. Unit Test phase: run basic functional testing.